awslabs/multi-model-server/docs/configuration.md

 * **--model-store** This parameter will override `model_store` property in config.properties file.
 * **--models** This parameter will override `load_models' property in config.properties.
 * **--log-config** This parameter will override default log4j.properties.
+* **--foreground** This parameter will run the model server in foreground.
+If this option is disabled, the model server will run in the background.

 See [Running the Model Server](server.md) for detail.